vernemq/vmq-docs/misc/change-open-file-limits.md

 ---
-description: A guide that shows how to change the open file limtits
+description: How to change the open file limits
 ---

 # Change Open File Limits